-The most popular day trip from Bogotá, 50km north, Zipaquirá is a cute historic town noted for its salt mines, particularly the one fashioned as a surreal walk following Jesus' last steps and finishing in a stunning three-part cavernous cathedral 190m below the ground, highlighted by the largest cross ever built in an underground church.
-Salt was a major resource in this area before the Spanish showed up in those metal hats, and local mines still churn out 40% of Colombia's salt resources.
+The most popular day trip from Bogotá, 50km north, Zipaquirá is a cute historic town noted for its salt mines and underground salt cathedrals.
+Salt was a major resource in this area before the Spanish showed up, and local mines still churn out 40% of Colombia's salt resources.

-In the mountains about 500m southwest are two underground cathedrals carved out of salt.
+The salt cathedrals are in the mountains about 500m southwest of town.
 The first opened in 1954, then was closed in 1992 for safety reasons.
-The newer Catedral de Sal, built between 1991 and 1995, sits within the larger Parque de Sal complex (a sort of salt-theme playground – a bit cheesy) and is Bogotá's most memorable day trip.
+The newer Catedral de Sal, built between 1991 and 1995, sits within the larger Parque de Sal complex (a sort of salt-themed playground – a bit cheesy) and is Bogotá's most memorable day trip.